- Mohammed Ait Kadi, General Council of Agricultural Development Morocco

 Ben Durham is Chief Director: Bio-innovation at the National Department of Science and Technology in South Africa.
 His responsibilities included the implementation of the South African Bio-economy Strategy, launched in January 2014, and he now is overseeing implementation of the four themes of Agricultural, Health, Industry and Environment, and Indigenous Knowledge, together with system implementation.
 Ultimately the purpose is to develop and improve the efficiencies of the National System of Innovation, ensuring socio-economic benefits to the broader society.

-Ruben G. Echeverría is Director General of the International Center for Tropical Agriculture (CIAT).
-Previously, he was Executive Director of the Science Council of the Consultative Group on International Agricultural Research (CGIAR).
-He further worked in agricultural, environmental and rural development issues at the Inter-American Development Bank (IDB) in Washington, D.C.
-In the late 1980s he worked on agricultural research policy issues and strengthening national research capacities in Asia, Africa, and Latin America, based at the International Service for National Agricultural Research (ISNAR-CGIAR) in The Hague.
-Ruben studied Agronomy at the University of Uruguay (B.Sc.) and Agriculture and Applied Economics at the University of Minnesota (M.Sc. and Ph.D.)
+Ruben G. Echeverría is a Sr. Research Fellow at the International Food Policy Research Institute (IFPRI) and Director General Emeritus of the International Center for Tropical Agriculture (CIAT).
+He was Executive Director of the Science Council of the Consultative Group on International Agricultural Research (CGIAR) and worked at the Inter-American Development Bank (IDB) in Washington, D.C.
+He currently chairs the Advisory Board of the Catalan Agricultural Research Institute (IRTA) and is a Research Fellow of the Latin American Center for Rural Development (RIMISP).
+Ruben studied Agronomy at the University of Uruguay (B.Sc.) and Agriculture and Applied Economics at the University of Minnesota (M.Sc. and Ph.D.).

 Fabio Fava is Full Professor of “Industrial & Environmental Biotechnology” at the University of Bologna, Italy since 2005.
 He has about 170 papers on peer-reviewed international journals in the fields of Biowaste Biorefinery and Blue Biotechnology where he coordinated the FP7 projects NAMASTE and BIOCLEAN.
 He is the Italian Representative in the Working Party on “Biotechnology, Nanotechnology and Converging Technologies" at OECD and at the European Commission in the: a) Horizon2020 Programming Committee “Food security, sustainable Agriculture and Forestry, Marine and Maritime and inland water research, and Bioeconomy”, b) “States Representatives Group” of the “Public Private Partnership BioBased Industry” (BBI JU), c) EuroMed GSOs BLUEMED WG.